Difference Between Sympathetic and Parasympathetic

 What is Sympathetic?

-The sympathetic autonomous nervous system plays a vital role in the survival of the human body.
+The sympathetic autonomous nervous system plays a vital role in the human body’s survival.

 It forms one-half of the ANS present in the human anatomy.
 The sympathetic process is responsible for dealing with the body’s response to any threat that may occur or be perceived to occur.

-It, therefore, holds the power to trigger the fight or flight aspect of the person’s behavior.
-This is a major sensory reaction that shapes several instances of an individual’s life.
+It, therefore, holds the power to trigger the fight or flight aspect of the person’s behaviour.
+This major sensory reaction shapes several instances of an individual’s life.

 This sympathetic system of nerves is located near the lumbar and thoracic regions of the person’s spinal cord.
 It contains short neurons that are needed to help make a fast system.

 Several visible and noticeable changes occur when this process is triggered.
-The human body gains an overall alert stage and released adrenaline.
+The human body gains an overall alert stage and releases adrenaline.

 All other body functions that can potentially slow down movement are shut down for the time being.

 The human body prepares itself to choose an option to either stay and fight or forget and choose the alternative; flight.
-This approach can vary between different individuals based on their characteristics and the situation placed in.
+This approach can vary between individuals based on their characteristics and the situation.

 What is Parasympathetic?